 Misinformation about plumbing and you need to know about

-Most homeowners do not really know a lot about plumbing.
+Most homeowners do not really know a lot about heating and plumbing.
 If you are like most homeowner, you probably take the good functioning of your plumbing system for granted.
 There is actually a lot of misinformation about plumbing that you need to know about these three myths from experts.
 Check it out below.

 Myth #1: Clean Your Garbage Disposal with Lemons